DHager/docker-php-library-demo/phpstorm/readme.md

 * API URL: Leave it at the default. `http://127.0.0.1:2376`
 * Docker Compose executable: Try `/usr/local/bin/docker-compose`

 If you're not sure where docker-compose lives, you can try opening a terminal and typing `which docker-compose`.
+There should usually be no need for docker-machine settings.

 #### Windows